-- Subverted in Red's Might Feathers, where the Mighty Eagle granted him special feathers that finally grants him a special ability.
+- Subverted in Red's Mighty Feathers, where the Mighty Eagle gave him magical feathers that finally grant him a special ability.
 Said special ability involves dashing directly towards the pigs in the game.

 - Sensitive Fowl and Manly Bird: Manly bird to Chuck's sensitive fowl.

-- Wolverine Publicity: Even taking this literally for laughs when his appearance in Space resembles closely to Wolverine.
+- Wolverine Publicity: Even taking this literally for laughs when his appearance in Space resembles Wolverine closely.

-- Brilliant but Lazy/Crouching Moron, Hidden Badass: They usually spend their free time napping or goofing off, but can clear the obstacle course Chuck set up better than he could, and can beat down pigs as much as the adult birds when they have to.
+- Brilliant, but Lazy: They usually spend their free time napping or goofing off, but can clear the obstacle course Chuck set up better than he could, and can beat down pigs as much as the adult birds when they have to.

 - Kid Appeal Characters: A trio of hotheaded ankle biters.

 - The Lancers: In most of their game appearances.
 Justified that in earlier games, they are the second birds to be introduced, following the Red bird himself.

 - Spread Shot/Recursive Ammo: Launched as a single bird that splits into three when the screen is tapped.